JontySR/JontySR.github.io/_posts/2018-11-20-twitter-age-ban.md

 ## Dude, just give them the ID and fill in the form

 Oh, and even when you give them what they want (a form and government-issued ID), it seems as though they are [unlikely to reply to most cases](https://www.reddit.com/r/Twitter/comments/945t3e/twitter_age_ban_selected_the_second_option_heres/) and any personal brand you've spend years building will become completely **null and void**.

+---

+## UPDATE

+Got my account back through all of that ID stuff.
+Give an ID of someone who was older than 13 at the time of account creation if you weren't.